shelleywong/CSCI211-Course-Materials/Labs/lab01.md

     * `w`: write permission (numerical value of 2 or 010)
     * `x`: execute permission (numerical value of 1 or 001)

-  * The following example changes the file permissions for a file named `myprog.cpp` such that you (the owner) will have full read and write access to the file, and all others with have no access to the file (`myprog.cpp` is in the current working directory):
+  * The following example changes the file permissions for a file named `myprog.cpp` such that you (the owner) will have full read and write access to the file, and all others will **not** have access to the file (`myprog.cpp` is in the current working directory):
 ```
 $ chmod 600 myprog.cpp
 ```